athankefalas/RouteLinkKit/README.md

 #### 3.2 Router API

-As mentioned above routers came with common navigation functions built-in, even though you can still provide your own by extensions or by using the navigation controller instance if needed.
+As previously mentioned, routers came with some common navigation functions built-in, but you can still provide your own by extensions, or by using the navigation controller instance directly if needed.
 The functions that are already implemented in routers are the following:

 |                   Function                   |                       Description                     |
 |----------------------------------------------|-------------------------------------------------------|